vanearranz/Quantitative_connecitivity/README.md

 # Scripts
 - functions.R : functions to load in the R environment to generate the random simulations of the data set, perform the randomisation test and generate the plots for the Figures found in the manuscript.

-- NZ_quantitative_connectivity.R : R Script to perform the analysis and reproduce the results.
+- NZ_quantitative_connectivity.R : R Script example to perform the analysis and reproduce the results.

+# Additional analysis

+## Complete_analysis
+Use the scripts in this folder to generate all the simulation matrices performed and analysed in the manuscript.

 ## If you use these data files or scripts in future work, please cite:
 XXXXXX